letanhoaUIT/hotel-management/README.md

 4. Push to your fork: `git push origin feature-name`.
 5. Create a pull request on the original repository.

+## System Requirements

+Before getting started with the project, make sure your computer meets the following requirements:

+- Java Development Kit (JDK): Version 11 or higher is recommended.
+You can download the JDK [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+- NetBeans IDE: Version 8.2 or higher is suggested for developing this project.
+You can download NetBeans IDE [here](https://netbeans.apache.org/download/index.html).
+- MySQL Database Server: This project uses MySQL to store data.
+You need to install MySQL Database Server version 5.7 or higher.
+Download MySQL [here](https://dev.mysql.com/downloads/mysql/).

+**Note:** Ensure that you have installed and configured these system requirements before running the project.

 # Output:
 - Login